-This is the guide to configure the SEO By Yoast plugin.
-In the 2.0 version there are some changes in the UI, but configuration is still the same.
-I have updated this guide for the Knowledge Graph setting which is in the 2.0 version.
+This is the guide to configure Yoast SEO plugin.
+In the 12.x version, some changes have been made to the UI, but the configuration is still the same.
+I have updated this with editing meta description & titles for single posts, which has changed in the latest version.

 - Import settings from other SEO plugins.